-This delicious recipe is from Veggie Desserts + Cakes: Carrot Cake and Beyond by Kate Hackworthy, published by Pavilion Books-and will please all the family!
+This recipe my kids adored is from Veggie Desserts + Cakes: Carrot Cake and Beyond by Kate Hackworthy, published by Pavilion Books-and will please your kids.

 Let’s celebrate vegetables loud and proud.
 Award-winning food blogger Kate Hackworthy makes baking fun and healthy by celebrating vegetables as hero ingredients, adding them into scrumptious cakes, muffins, biscuits, tarts, brownies, pastries and even ice cream; resulting in great-tasting treats.
 It’s time to whack them out of the ground and onto the cake stand!
 You guys will LOVE this recipe!